advancedresearch/reachability_solver/README.md

 A linear reachability solver for directional edges

+WARNING: This is called "linear solver" in the sense of linear logic, because it uses linear solver under the hood.
+This is intended as an example for logic study.
+Do not use in production, as the runtime and memory complexity of this algorithm is far from optimal.

 This solver takes a list of pair of numbers and produces a new list of pair of numbers.

 For example: